CraftAcademyLabs/ca_course/ionic/saving_and_retrieving_data.md

 //...
 ```

 Next we want to update the `retrieveData()` function in `PerformanceCtrl`.
-What we want this function to do is to get the data using the `performaceData` factory and open the `data.html` while passing in the data to the view (as `savedDataCollection`).
+What we want this function to do, is to get the data using the `performaceData` factory and open the `data.html` while passing in the data to the view (as `savedDataCollection`).

 !FILENAME  www/js/controllers.js
 ```javascript